 Audio Classification

 Similar to text classification, audio classification groups sound clips into specific categories—“country music,” “waves crashing,” or “busy street chatter,” for example.
 You might also label the emotional tone or main topic of the audio.
+Annotating audio data in this way enables machine learning models to recognize and process different sound types effectively.

 Transcription